pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

 Here, we see the forecasts from the last  7 days and upto the next 3 hours
 ![embed](https://github.com/pjeena/Traffic-Management-and-Optimization-using-LSTM/blob/main/resources/dashboard_2.jpeg)

+The model performs quite well.
+One can play around with the lag values or can include more future forecast hours instead of 3.
+It heavily depends on the relevant use case.
 ## Installation and Usage

 1. Install the dependencies `pip install -r requirements.txt`